Adams-taiwo/nuesa-pollmate/docs/epics/epic-5-data-management.md

 This epic focuses on securing and organizing all sensitive and operational data within the e-voting platform.
 It ensures that data is accurate, securely stored, auditable, and efficiently synchronized across backend and frontend layers.

-The core intent is to protect user credentials, voting actions, and system configurations against breaches or corruption, while also enabling audit trails and maintaining consistent application behaviour across all user sessions.
+The core intent is to protect user credentials, voting actions, and system configurations against breaches or corruption, while also enabling audit trails and maintaining consistent application behavior across all user sessions.

 ### **3. Goal / Objective**